-- 1. Total alternative pumping capacity based on Chalk Bluff pumping to Hunter Creek, Highland and Northgate simultaneously; and at Glendale, pumping to Sparks only. - 2.
+- 1. Total alternative pumping capacity based on Chalk Bluff pumping to Hunter Creek, Highland and Northgate simultaneously; and Glendale WTP capacity. - 2.
 Additional redundancy for the Chalk Bluff Highland pumps is provided by the gravity flow (approx. 22 MGD) capacity of the existing Highland pipelines. - 3.
 Additional redundancy for both Hunter Creek and Highland pressure zones is provided by the Idlewild transfer station. - 4.
-Additional alternative source pumping capacity from the Silver Lake wells is not included above (standby power generator).
+Additional alternative source pumping capacity from the groundwater wells are not included above.

-NAC Total Capacity Compliance - Existing System
+NAC Total Capacity Compliance - Existing System with 2025 Demands